What is Sewage Flow Treatment to control Water Pollution?

 a) Horizontal flow Grit Chamber

-- The shape of grit chamber can be rectangular or square
+- The shape of the grit chamber can be rectangular or square

 - Velocity controlled V-shaped long grit channels